JKCorder/JKCorder.github.io/docs/07-models.md

 ### Red state, Blue state:  cross tabulation with a control variable

 Observers of American politics claim that the South is politically distinctive (100 % “Red State”).
 We associate Red states with what?
 Republican voting, support for the military, guns, Christian values, maybe even NASCAR and country music.
 We associate Blue states with Democratic voting, urban living, Volvos, latte and book clubs.
 While the stereotypes are fun, are Red states really that different?
 The 2004 election should be very good test of this question – George Bush – from Texas – was running for re-election against John Kerry, a northerner, a liberal, and career politician and diplomat.
 Kerry was portrayed as elitist, affected and out-of-touch.
 So what happened to Kerry in the South?
 Was the proportion of the electorate supporting Bush in 2004 really that different between Southern and other states?
 The South is all red, the rest of the country a mixture of red and blue – so did the South deliver votes for Bush?
-Table 2 reports each candidate's  percentage of the two-party vote [anes2004].
+Table 2 reports each candidate's  percentage of the two-party vote [@anes2004].

-#### Table 1.
-Support for George Bush, percentage of the two-party vote, by region, 2004.
+#### **Table 7.1 Support for George Bush, percentage of the two-party vote, by region, 2004**{-}

 |Region               | Percentage|